jabbring/jabbring.github.io/index.md

 I am a Professor of Econometrics.
 I have been at Tilburg University since 2008.
 Before that, I worked at VU Amsterdam, the University of Chicago, and University College London.
 I am a fellow of CEPR, the IAAE, and the Econometric Society.

-I have [published](https://scholar.google.com/citations?user=T3nRoZ8AAAAJ&hl=nl&inst=3385539784813856853&oi=ao) in _Econometrica_, _JRSSB_, _Annual Review of Economics_, the _Handbook of Econometrics_, _JEEA_, _Economic Journal_, and other outlets.
+I have [published](https://scholar.google.com/citations?user=T3nRoZ8AAAAJ&hl=nl&inst=3385539784813856853&oi=ao) in _Econometrica_, _JRSSB_, _Annual Review of Economics_, the _Handbook of Econometrics_, _JEEA_, _JBES_, _Economic Journal_, and other outlets.
 My current research includes work on dynamic oligopoly, structural duration models, time preferences, student tracking, pharmaceutical R&D, and firm growth and survival.

 I am currently teaching courses in Dynamic Economic Models (MSc) and Empirical Industrial Organization (RM/PhD) and advising five PhD students.
 I also regularly supervise MSc and BSc thesis research.